idolmatster/doujin_downloader/README.md

 - curl
 - jq

-# open like this
+# open like this (starting version 2.0)
-scriptname gallery_id number_of_pages nh_id
+scriptname nh_id
-SAMPLE ./xtest.sh 530640 34 81391
+SAMPLE ./xtest.sh 81391

-# how to get the IDs
-1. nh_id = the number after /g/ in the link
-  https://nhentai.net/g/ZZZZZZ/1/ the ZZZZZZ number is your nh id
-2. gallery_id = open a picture in the doujin and you will see a link like this
-  https://i.nhentai.net/galleries/XXXXXX/Y.jpg the number XXXXXX is the gallery id

 # batch processing
 create a file called "continuefile"
-no file extension
+no file extension for this
 structure it like this
-gallary_id page_count nhentai_id ;
+nhentai_id ;
-sample (random numbers here)
+sample (with random numbers here)
-9032423 90 23444 ;
+23444 ;
 use the file called massruner.sh to start the process

 # branches